-A home made will is one prepared by the willmaker themselves, perhaps using a “will kit” and without without the services of a lawyer and the benefit of individual legal advice.
+A home made will is one prepared by the willmaker themselves.
+Maybe using a “will kit” or something found online or a digital recording.
+However made a home-made will is composed without the services of a lawyer and the benefit of individual legal advice.

 Courts are unimpressed (see box) when they are called upon to interpret or construe a home made will gone wrong.
 This is referred to as a construction suit and it often involves rectification of the document according to law.
 It is a costly exercise that not only takes up court time but causes delay in finalising the estate at additional cost – with less for the beneficiaries.
 Below are instances where court proceedings were required to interpret home made wills.